solana-foundation/developer-content/content/guides/games/game-examples.md

 - [Playground](https://beta.solpg.io/tutorials/tiny-adventure)
 - [Unity Client](https://github.com/solana-developers/solana-game-examples/tree/main/seven-seas/unity/Assets/SolPlay/Examples/TinyAdventure)

-## Saving Sol in a PDA
+## Saving SOL in a PDA

-Learn how to save sol in a PDA seed vault and send it back to a player.
-Backend is written in Anchor and the frontend is using the Unity SDK.
+Learn how to save SOL in a PDA seed vault and send it back to a player.
+This backend is written in Anchor and the frontend is using the Unity SDK.

 - [Tutorial Guide](/content/guides/games/store-sol-in-pda.md)
 - [Video](https://www.youtube.com/watch?v=gILXyWvXu7M)
 - [Live Version](https://solplay.de/TinyAdventureTwo/index.html)
 - [Source](https://beta.solpg.io/tutorials/tiny-adventure-two)

-## Use Solana Pay Qr codes to control a game
+## Use Solana Pay QR codes to control a game

-Solana pay transaction requests can not only be used for payments but for signing any transactions on a phone wallet or a link.
-This can also be used for games.
-Tug of war is a multiplayer game where an account is changed via Solana Pay qr codes which can be player with many people on a big screen.
-Backend Anchor and the frontend is Js React and Next13.
-The rewards will be payed out to the team that manages to pull completely to one side.
+Solana Pay transaction requests can not only be used for payments but for signing any transactions on a phone wallet or a link, including for games.
+Tug of war is a multiplayer game which can be player with many people on a big screen, using Solana Pay QR codes to pull the rope one way or the other, which in turn changes data in an account.
+The rewards will be payed out to the team that manages to the rope pull completely to one side.
+The backend is Anchor and the frontend is React.js and Next.js 13.

 - [Tutorial](https://www.youtube.com/watch?v=_XBvEHwSqJc&ab_channel=SolPlay)
 - [Live version on devnet](https://tug-of-war-solana-pay.vercel.app/?network=devnet)
 - [Source](https://github.com/Solana-Workshops/tug-of-war-solana-pay)

-## How to build a round based multiplayer game
+## How to build a round-based multiplayer game

 A simple multiplayer tic tac toe game written in Anchor